digipolisantwerp/eventhandler_aspnetcore/README.md

 Eventhandler toolbox

-HIGHLY UNSTABLE - DO NOT USE (yet) !
+Under construction and HIGHLY UNSTABLE - DO NOT USE (yet) !

 ## Table of Contents